 John Woinder Kenner was born in Powell, Texas on April 12, 1927 to Fitz and Lorena Christian Kenner in the Christian home in Powell.
 He died on December 3, 2019 at the age of 92 at the Kenner “Home Place” in Powell.

-To send flowers in memory of John W. Kenner, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John W. Kenner, please visit our Heartfelt Sympathies Store.

 John graduated from Powell High School in 1945.
 While in high school, John played basketball and baseball and enjoyed many successes and titles.
 After graduating high school, he was drafted into the Army, and at the conclusion of WWII, served in occupied Berlin, Germany.
 Upon discharge from the Army, John returned to Powell and the old family Home Place where he subsequently worked in the oil field with childhood friends and teammates Oscar Chrisman, Kenneth Ray, and Homer Wasson.
 He and his brother, Gerry Kenner helped his father Fitz run the Powell cotton gin.
 Like many veterans in the Navarro County area, John enrolled in the newly established Navarro Junior College (NJC).
 At the time, the college was located in the old air field barracks where he met Mudge and became part of the infamous “Barracks Bunch” of NJC.
 After a respectable courtship, John and Mudge were married on March 17, 1950 in Winnfield, Louisiana.
 While at Navarro, John played on the NJC basketball team and was recognized as the most valuable player in 1948 and 1949.
 After attending NJC, John was offered basketball scholarships to Baylor University, Texas A & M University and East Texas State University.
 John chose to continue his basketball career and education at ETSU, and he and Mudge moved to Commerce where he played on the basketball team and earned his Bachelor’s degree in 1951.